amhndu/hugo-website/content/blog/expr.md

         Base class of the AST
     """
 ```
-`Node` serves as the [Abstract Base Class](https://docs.python.org/3/library/abc.html) of the tree nodes.
+`Node` here serves as the [Abstract Base Class](https://docs.python.org/3/library/abc.html) and encapsulates a *computation*.
 Looks rather empty now, but we'll be extending it soon.

-Let's add the concrete nodes:
+Let's add some concrete nodes for the different types of compuations we want to support:

 ```py
 # expr/nodes.py